Belgrave line: 20th century

 In 1921, the narrow-gauge section from Upper Ferntree Gully to Belgrave was converted to automatic signalling, the first such instance on single track in the Southern Hemisphere.
 This section was then reverted to Staff and Ticket safeworking in 1930.
 Electrification of the railway to Upper Ferntree Gully was implemented in November 1925.

 Following a landslide in 1953, the narrow-gauge line was formally closed in April 1954, although services resumed as far as Belgrave for some "farewell specials", and then for the Puffing Billy Preservation Society until services ceased again in February 1958.

 The line was partly duplicated between Bayswater and Lower Ferntree Gully (now Ferntree Gully) in February 1957.

 The closing of the narrow-gauge line to Gembrook enabled the first stage of its planned rebuilding to Emerald as part of the suburban electrified system to proceed.
 This first stage, as far as Belgrave, of the new, broad-gauge, electrified extension opened in February 1962.
-It initially operated on the Staff and Ticket system, but was converted to automatic signalling in March 1964, with the section from Ferntree Gully to Upper Ferntree Gully being converted the following day.
+It initially operated on the Staff and Ticket system but was converted to automatic signalling in March 1964, with the section from Ferntree Gully to Upper Ferntree Gully being converted the following day.
 Ringwood to Bayswater was converted to automatic signalling in June 1974, as was Bayswater to Ferntree Gully in July 1977.
-In December 1982, Ringwood to Bayswater was duplicated.
+In December 1982, Ringwood -Bayswater was duplicated.

-The Comeng trains were introduced to the Melbourne railway system in 1981 alongside the opening of the City Loop.
-Initially, along with the Belgrave line, they were only allowed to operate on the Alamein, Dandenong, Glen Waverley and Lilydale lines, due to the width of the trains at 3.05 metres wide.
+The Comeng trains were introduced to the Melbourne railway system in 1981, alongside the opening of the City Loop.
+Initially, along with the Belgrave line, they were only allowed to operate on the Alamein, Dandenong, Glen Waverley and Lilydale lines due to the trains 3.05-metre width.

 21st century

-A 2007 restructure of train ticketing in Melbourne involved the removal of Zone 3, with Zone 3 stations being re-classified to Zone 2.
-This brought the cost of train fares down, improving system accessibility to the public.
+A 2007 restructure of train ticketing in Melbourne involved the removal of Zone 3, with these stations being re-classified to Zone 2.
+This brought the cost of train fares down, improving system accessibility for the public.

 In April 2016, plans to potentially run a regular revenue Tait set service on the Belgrave line was announced.
 This came following La Trobe MP Jason Wood's push for the idea as part of the greater "Puffing Billy master plan".
 The Tait service would be aimed at tourists visiting Puffing Billy.
 In November 2016, $1 million was committed to restoring a Tait set currently stored at the Newport Workshops.
-The Tait service is expected to originate at Flinders Street station as a direct service to Belgrave bypassing the City Loop.
+The Tait service was expected to originate at Flinders Street station as a direct service to Belgrave bypassing the City Loop.
+No such service was ever made.